-The Trans-Pacific Partnership, even if it involves just the current nine members and excludes the three large northeast Asian economies of China, Japan and Korea, would get a 0.3 percent boost to their GDP if they removed their bilateral barriers to trade in goods and services.
-However, it would boost global GDP by just 0.1 percent.
-If those three northeast Asian countries formed an FTA with the ASEAN members, by contrast, global GDP would rise by twice as much (0.21 percent).
-Furthermore, if all 21 APEC members were to form a free-trade area (FTAAP), the global gains would be four times greater again (0.85 percent).
-The corresponding gains for all developing countries would be 0.1 percent of GDP from TPP, 0.33 percent from ASEAN+3 and 1.17 percent from FTAAP, and for all high-income and transition countries the gains would be 0.1, 0.1 and 0.56 percent of GDP (Table 2).
-This progression in gains is due to several factors: greater trade complementarity as the mix of economies broadened, greater trade barriers (especially in agriculture) between the full set of APEC economies and the two smaller subsets prior to their removal, and greater scope for exploiting gains within the manufacturing sectors among the ASEAN+3 countries than among the TPP9 countries.
+The Trans-Pacific Partnership, even if it involves just the current twelve members and excludes China and Korea, would get a 0.42 percent boost to their GDP if they removed their bilateral barriers to trade in goods and services; and it would boost global GDP by 0.22 percent (column 5 of Table 1).
+If instead the three large northeast Asian countries formed an FTA with the ASEAN members, global GDP growth would rise by a similar amount (0.21 percent).
+But if all 21 APEC members were to form a free-trade area (FTAAP), the global gains would be four times greater than either of those other two (0.85 percent).
+The corresponding gains for all developing countries would be 0.06 percent of GDP from TPP, 0.33 percent from ASEAN+3 and 1.17 percent from FTAAP, and for all high-income and transition countries the gains would be 0.36, 0.10 and 0.56 percent of GDP (Table 2).
+This progression in gains is due to several factors: greater trade complementarity as the mix of economies broadens, greater trade barriers (especially in agriculture) between the full set of APEC economies and the two smaller subsets prior to their removal, and greater scope for exploiting gains within the manufacturing sectors among the ASEAN+3 countries than among the TPP12 countries.